 The seller typically must deliver the bond on the following business day.
 Delivery or settlement one day after a transaction is known as “T+l settle.”
 Prices are expressed as a percent of face value and the numbers after the hyphens denote 32nds, often called ticks.

-Unlike coupon bonds which make payments every six months, zero coupon bonds do not pay until maturity.
+Unlike coupon bonds, which make payments every six months, zero coupon bonds do not pay until maturity.
 Zero coupon bonds issued by the U.S. Treasury are called STRIPS.
 STRIPS are created when someone delivers a particular bond to the Treasury and asks for it to be “stripped” into its principal and coupon components:

 The coupon or interest STRIPS are called C-STRIPS (a.k.a., TINTs or INTs)